Semiparametric Bernstein-von Mises theorems for reversible diffusions: Numerical illustrations

 For nonlinear functionals $\Psi:\dot{C}^2(\T^2)\to\R$, the plug-in posterior distribution of $\Psi(B)|X^T$ is generally non-Gaussian and not available in closed form.
 To compute the corresponding posterior mean and credible intervals, we use Monte Carlo approximation, which is straightforward to implement by sampling $B_{(1)},\dots,B_{(M)}$ from the explicitly available posterior distribution \eqref{Eq:Conjugate} of $B|X^T$, and computing samples $\Psi(B_{(1)}),\dots,$ $\Psi(B_{(M)})$.
 For each Monte Carlo approximation, we used $M=1000$ samples.

+\paragraph{Results.} The central row of Figure \ref{Fig:Truths} shows the obtained posterior means at time $T=100$ for the three considered true potentials $B^{(1)}$, $B^{(2)}$, $B^{(3)}$.
+The estimates display an excellent visual quality in the reconstruction, correctly recovering the geometric features of the ground truths.

-\paragraph{Results.} For the three instances of potential energy fields $B^{(1)},B^{(2)},B^{(3)}$ from \eqref{Eq:Truths}, cf.~Figure \ref{Fig:Truths} (top row), Table \ref{Tab:Results} reports the coverage and average lengths of the $95\%$ credible intervals for three nonlinear functionals $\Psi_1$, $\Psi_2$, $\Psi_3$, at times $T=50,100$, each obtained through 250 repeated experiments.
-To illustrate our results over a range of functionals, we took $\Psi_1(B) = \int B(x)^2 dx$ (Example \ref{Ex:square}), $\Psi_2(B) = \int B(x)^4 dx$ (Example \ref{Ex:power} with $q=4$) and $\Psi_3(B) = \int \mu_B(x) \log \mu_B(x)dx$ to be the entropy of the invariant measure (Example \ref{Ex:entropy}).
+For the three nonlinear functionals $\Psi_1$, $\Psi_2$, $\Psi_3$, Table \ref{Tab:Results} reports the coverage and average lengths of the $95\%$ credible intervals, at times $T=50,100$, each obtained through 250 repeated experiments.
 For each combination of ground truth $B$ and functional $\Psi$, the obtained coverages are higher at the larger time horizon; in particular, for $T=100$, they are very close to the nominal level $95\%$ predicted by Theorem \ref{Theo:GaussBvM}.
 The average lengths of the credible interval are also seen to decrease as the time horizon increases.
-Table \ref{Tab:Results} further reports the average estimation errors for the posterior mean of the plug-in posteriors, with the associated standard deviation relative to the 250 experiments.
-As expected from our theoretical results, the RMSE scores (and standard deviations) become smaller across the board as $T$ increases.
+Table \ref{Tab:Results} further reports the average estimation errors for the posterior means, with the associated standard deviation relative to the 250 experiments.
+As expected from our theoretical results, the estimation errors (and standard deviations) become smaller across the board as $T$ increases.
+Among the three functionals, $\Psi_1(B)=\int B^2dx$ exhibits the largest finite-sample deviations from nominal coverage, particularly at $T=50$.
+This behaviour is consistent across all three ground truths and appears to reflect a larger finite-sample bias.
+Nevertheless, the coverage rapidly improves as T increases and approaches the nominal level at $T=100$.

 For the ground truth $B^{(1)}$, Figure \ref{Fig:PlugInPost} compares individual realisations of the plug-in posterior distributions of $\Psi_i(B)|X^T$, $i=1,2,3$, at times $T=50$ and $T=100$, obtained via Monte Carlo approximation.
-The plot displays a progressively more accurate Gaussian approximation for the plug-in posterior of all three functionals, in line with the findings of Theorem \ref{Theo:GaussBvM}.
+The plot displays a progressively more accurate Gaussian approximation as $T$ increases for the plug-in posterior of all three functionals, in line with the findings of Theorem \ref{Theo:GaussBvM}.
 For these specific realisations, the $95\%$ credible intervals (vertical blue lines) correctly cover the ground truths.

-Lastly, the bottom row of Figure \ref{Fig:Truths} shows the posterior means of the three considered potentials $B^{(1)}$, $B^{(2)}$, $B^{(3)}$ at time $T=100$, displaying an excellent visual quality in the reconstruction.